xrrocha/dssg/README.md

 - Multi-part extensions are not supported.
 E.g. `.d.ts` in Typescript descriptor files
 - Converters might generate other files in addition to the output one (e.g. `sass`'s map files).
 These may be deleted on subsequent rebuilds if you don't specify `--no-delete`
+- There is currently no provision to exclude input files

 ___